authomize/Open-ITDR/Open-ITDR-Workflow/Workflows/README.md

 - [x] Document workflow and store with exported JSON of your workflow
 - [x] Put in a pull request with a new directory with the above content in the Open-ITDR-Workflow area

-The specific setup instructions for the Authomize flows published here can be found (here)[
+The specific setup instructions for the Authomize flows published here can be found [here.](https://github.com/authomize/Open-ITDR/blob/main/Open-ITDR-Workflow/README.md)